Runners: Win $500

 Register here!

 If you’re one of the first fifty to register, we’ll send you a link to download a FREE Ebook of the Boston Marathon novel, “Runner in Red.”
 The book supports a cure for lung cancer.
-If you’d like to purchase a copy to support the cause, the paperback and audiobook are available on Amazon.
+If you’d like to purchase a copy, the paperback and audiobook are available on Amazon.

-Join the story competition today.
-Read the novel that explores the resiliency strengths of the early pioneers of women’s running, help create awareness for our cure lung cancer campaign – and share your resiliency story.
+Join in!
+Read the novel, help create awareness for our cure lung cancer campaign – and share your resiliency story.

 Upload your essay (below.)
 Preference is for Word doc, but you can upload Pdf as well.